fathimakm/learn_security_with-me/basics.md

 3. __Key Exchange__

-    * The step where the client and the server comes up with a share encryption key to use to encrypt data
+    * The step where the client and the server comes up with a shared encryption key to use to encrypt data
     * the data send by the client is encrypteed using server's public key and can only be decryped by server's private key
-    * this is how the client sneds an encryption key safely to server
+    * this is how the client sends an encryption key safely to server
     * All this is done in the `client key exchange` message. >exact details vary depending on the cyber suite used.

     ### RSA
-    1. the client generates an encryption key (aka session key) > this  generates session key is encrypted using server's public key > Encrypted session key is send over to the internet
+    1. the client generates an encryption key (aka session key) > this  generated session key is encrypted using server's public key > Encrypted session key is send over to the internet

     2. The server recieves th encryped session key and decrypts it with server's private key

-4. Data Transmission
+4. __Data Transmission_

     - Now both client and server holds the same session key > This is where the session key and the agreed upon cyber suite is used to send encrypted data back and forth in a secure bi-directional channel.